Ribose-5-phosphate adenylyltransferase

-Thus, the two substrates of this enzyme are ADP and D-ribose 5-phosphate, whereas its two products are phosphate and ADP-ribose.
+The enzyme characterised from Euglena gracilis breaks down adenosine diphosphate ribose with orthophosphate (P_{i}) to give adenosine diphosphate and ribose 5-phosphate (shown in its open-chain aldehydo form).

-This enzyme belongs to the family of transferases, specifically ones transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is ADP:D-ribose-5-phosphate adenylyltransferase.
 Other names in common use include ADP ribose phosphorylase, and adenosine diphosphoribose phosphorylase.